-An accounting method that recognizes revenue when it is earned, not when the cash is received.
+An accounting method that recognizes Revenue when it is earned, not when the cash is received.
 Similarly, the accrual basis of accounting requires that expenses be recorded when they are incurred, not when the cash is disbursed.

-Deferred revenue results when cash is received in advance of revenue being earned.
+Deferred Revenue results when cash is received in advance of Revenue being earned.
 It is recorded on the University’s balance sheet as a liability until the University has provided the services or delivered the goods.

 Estimated net value of an asset after reductions for allowances for uncollectible amounts, provisions for contractual adjustments, and discounts recorded to reflect the net present value of long-term receivables.

-- tuition, room and board;
+- Net tuition, room and board;

-- grant and contract income;
+- Grant and contract income;

-- medical services income;
+- Medical services income;

-- investment income;
+- Other investment income; and

-- income from other sources.
+- Other income

 In addition to being timely recorded, these transactions must be accurately recorded.